MarkoLakaj/energyconsumption-automation/README.md

 Automation of REST services using RestAssured and constructing a test report via Allure

 *** ABOUT THE PROJECT ***
 This project represents an exercise project for automating REST services using RestAssured.
 Testing framework is TestNG.
-Reports are created using Allure ((http://allure.qatools.ru/)
+Reports are created using Allure ((http://allure.qatools.ru/).
+Serialization of POJOs was done using Gson (https://github.com/google/gson)

 *** WORK IN PROGRESS ***